 Lymphedema can usually be excluded by a careful physical exam.
 Venous disease can be excluded from lipedema by performing a Doppler ultrasound and a physical exam.
 Primary and secondary obesity can be excluded by a thorough history, physical exam, and ruling out some metabolic conditions.
 Once the other causes of leg enlargement have been properly ruled out, a knowledgeable physician can comfortably make the diagnosis of lipedema.

 The diagnosis of lipedema is an important first to get the treatment and control of the disease.
-Early diagnosis and treatment is key to preventing complications of lipedema.
+Early lipedema diagnosis and treatment is key to preventing complications of lipedema.
 While there is no cure for lipedema, the sincere hope of all the people in the lipedema community, the physicians, therapists, and of course the patients with lipedema is for the individuals with lipedema enjoy life to the fullest without any suffering from this potentially disabling disease.
+If you believe you have lipedema legs, consult with your physician!

 Prader-Willi syndrome https://ghr.nlm.nih.gov/condition/prader-willi-syndrome